zmrui/openevolve/examples/llm_prompt_optimization/README.md

 ## 🐛 Troubleshooting

 ### Dataset Not Found
-- Check the exact name on HuggingFace
+- Check the exact dataset name and source
 - Some datasets require acceptance of terms

 ### Low Stage 1 Accuracy